 - Resets to resting state and can fire again

 The axonal output is digital: either an action potential fires or it doesn't.
-All action potentials in a neuron have the same amplitude (~100 mV) and duration (~1–2 ms).
+All action potentials in a have the same amplitude (~100 mV) and duration (~1–2 ms).
 Information about signal strength is encoded not in amplitude but in firing rate (frequency coding) or the precise timing of spikes (temporal coding).

 This analog-to-digital conversion at the axon hillock is what makes the signal robust over long distances — the digital spike doesn't degrade as it travels down the axon, unlike a graded analog potential that attenuates with distance.